 - test your peripheral (side) vision

 - measure your cornea’s thickness

-Our practice is recognized as one of the best resources right here in the Lancaster, PA area for helping patients live better by seeing better.
-If you are concerned about your risk for developing glaucoma or have already been diagnosed and are seeking an experienced, compassionate doctor to help you work through treatment options, please contact us at Campus Eye Center to make an appointment today.
+While there is no cure yet for glaucoma, organizations like the Glaucoma Research Foundation are working to find effective ways to prevent, manage, and even cure glaucoma.
+Campus Eye Center is recognized as one of the best resources in Lancaster, PA, for helping patients live better by seeing better.
+If you are concerned about your risk of developing glaucoma or have already been diagnosed and are seeking an experienced, compassionate doctor to help you work through treatment options, please contact us at Campus Eye Center to make an appointment today.